 Porcelain was invented in China in the 7th or 8th century.
 It was not until the first years of the 18th century that the secret of the true hard paste porcelain was discovered in Germany.
 Until then, Chinese porcelain had been imported: it was a desired and expensive luxury in Europe, only high aristocracy and royal courts could collect these treasures.

 By the 1760s, kaolin had been discovered near Limoges.
 This was the beginning of the French true porcelain manufacturing.
-Even, the Sèvres royal manufacture took the lead in European porcelain design developing its own aesthetics with constant new forms and decorations.
-In parallel, Limoges became also a major place for porcelain in France, with up to 30 manufactures in the 19th century.
+Even, the Sèvres royal manufacture took the lead in European porcelain design, developing its aesthetics with constant new forms and decorations.
+In parallel, Limoges also became a major place for porcelain in France, with up to 30 manufactures in the 19th century.

-To end, let’s answer a frequent question: is ceramic the same thing than pottery?
+To end, let’s answer a frequent question: is ceramic the same thing as pottery?
 Actually no: pottery refers specifically to receptacles for cooking or for storage.
-A pottery is in ceramic but ceramic is not always a pottery.
-You got it?
+A pottery is in ceramic, but ceramic is not always a pottery.